zaphiro-technologies/protobuf/docs/data.proto.md

 classDiagram
 direction LR
 %% The collection of Data Types defined so far.
 They are useful to map
 %% measurements to their rappresentation.
-This is important since all measurements
+Some of the descriptions are taken from [here](https://github.com/digin-energi/Grunnprofil/blob/develop/DIGIN10/docs/MeasurementType.adoc) This is important since all measurements
 %% are any how cast to UINT64 in the real time platform

 class DataType{